burrt/burrt.github.io/index.md

 Hi, I'm Geoffrey Choy, a recent Computer Engineering graduate from UNSW.

-I'm looking to expand my existing skillset and learn how today's software companies are solving large, complex problems that I haven’t been exposed to!
+I'm looking to expand my existing skill set and learn how today's software companies are solving large, complex problems that I haven’t been exposed to!

 I'm also really passionate about Operating and Distributed Systems, and love learning new things in the computing world.